Energy Systems (ENSY)

 ENSY 6965.
 Co-op Work Experience Abroad.
 0 Hours.

 Provides eligible students with an opportunity for work experience abroad.
 May be repeated without limit.

 ENSY 7374.
 Special Topics in Energy Systems.
 4 Hours.

 Offers topics of interest to the staff member conducting the course for advanced study.
-Prereq.
-Engineering students only.
+May be repeated without limit.

 ENSY 7978.
 Independent Study.
 1-4 Hours.

 Offers an individual effort in an area selected by student and advisor and approved by the Department Discipline Committee, resulting in a definitive report.
-Prereq.
-Engineering students only.
+May be repeated without limit.